Nelany/eCommerce/README.md

+ > ## Note on eCommerce Application Functionality

+This eCommerce application was initially developed using the **Commercetools** platform.
+However, due to the expiration of the free trial period, direct access to Commercetools features is currently unavailable.

+To explore the app’s functionality, you can configure it with an alternative API or mock data to simulate the storefront experience.

 # eCommerce Application 🛍️🌐

 ECommerce application replicates real-world shopping experiences in a digital environment 🏪.
 It's a comprehensive online shopping portal that provides an interactive and seamless experience to users.
 From product discovery to checkout, the application ensures a smooth journey for the user, enhancing their engagement and boosting their purchasing confidence 🚀.